GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-mutations/en.md

 - The errors (if any) as a distinctive GraphQL type, or
 - The successfully mutated entity

-For instance, mutation `createPost` returns an object of type `RootCreatePostMutationPayload`:
+For instance, mutation `createPost` returns an object of type `RootCreatePostMutationPayload`, and we still need to query its field `post` to retrieve the created post entity:

 ```graphql
 mutation CreatePost {